Bring Me Back Something French Cocktail Recipe

 Kendall’s Rating: ⭐⭐⭐⭐

 Kendall’s Take: “I am not typically a fan of absinthe in any cocktail, but I have to admit, the anise taste really paired well with the hot cocoa template.
-I didn’t love it quite as much as my former partner did, and I don’t know that I would make the Bring Me Back Something French again but wouldn’t pass up a sip or two again if one was made for me.
+I didn’t love it as much as absinthe fans probably will, and I don’t know that I would make the Bring Me Back Something French again but wouldn’t pass up a sip or two again if one was made for me.
 If you love absinthe, please try this version during the Christmas season for some extra oomph!”

 Recipe